-The FRDA Genemer[TM] FRDA-F1B/R3C has been validated to amplify the GAA triple repeat within the first intron of the X25 gene (frataxin).
+The FRDA GScan[TM] kit contains optimized components and Genemer[TM] FRDA-F1B/R3C primer pair that has been validated to amplify the GAA triple repeats within the first intron of the X25 gene (frataxin).

 Appropriate nuclease free handling, dispensing and storage conditions required.